bytebase/bytebase.com/content/docs/change-database/synchronize-schema.md

 <HintBlock type="info">

-This feature is in beta.
 For the Free Plan, you can only sync from the latest schema version.
 Syncing from arbitrary schema versions is available in the Pro Plan and Enterprise Plan.

 </HintBlock>